-Federal or State Funding Agency Solicitation Name/Project Name Name/Phone/E-mail for Point of Contact at Funding Agency DOJ/COPS COPS Hiring Program Jane Doe, 202/000-0000; jane.doe@usdoj.gov HHS/ Substance Abuse & Mental Health Services Administration Drug Free Communities Mentoring Program/ North County Youth Mentoring Program John Doe, 202/000-0000; john.doe@hhs.gov
+Federal or State Funding Agency Solicitation Name/ Project Name Name/Phone/E-mail for Point of Contact at Funding Agency DOJ/COPS COPS Hiring Program Jane Doe, 202/000-0000; jane.doe@usdoj.gov HHS/ Substance Abuse & Mental Health Services Administration Drug Free Communities Mentoring Program/ North County Youth Mentoring Program John Doe, 202/000-0000; john.doe@hhs.gov

 Applicants should include the table as a separate attachment, with the file name "Disclosure of Pending Applications," to their application.
-Applicants that do not have pending applications as described above are to include a statement to this effect in the separate attachment page (e.g., "[Applicant Name on SF-424] does not have pending applications submitted within the last 12 months for federally funded grants or subgrants (including cooperative agreements) that include requests for funding to support the same project being proposed under this solicitation and will cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.").
+Applicants that do not have pending applications as described above are to include a statement to this effect in the separate attachment page (e.g., "[Applicant Name on SF-424] does not have pending applications submitted within the last 12 months for federally funded grants or subgrants (including cooperative agreements) that include requests for funding to support the same project being proposed under this solicitation and will cover the identical cost items outlined in the budget narrative and worksheet in the application under this solicitation.")

-10. Financial Management and System of Internal Controls Questionnaire part of this risk evaluation, all applicants (other than an individual) are to download, complete, and submit this form.
+b.
+Financial Management and System of Internal Controls Questionnaire In accordance with 2 CFR 200.205, Federal agencies must have in place a framework for evaluating the risks posed by applicants before they receive a Federal award.
+To facilitate part of this risk evaluation, all applicants (other than an individual) are to download, complete, and submit this form.